-Linguistic anthropologists Edward Sapir and Benjamin Whorf, for instance, examined interrelationships between culture, language, and cognition.
+Linguistic anthropologists Edward Sapir and Benjamin Whorf, for instance, examined interrelation-ships between culture, language, and cognition.
 They argued that the language one speaks plays a critical role in determining how one thinks, particularly in terms of understanding time, space, and matter.
 They proposed that people who speak different languages view the world differently as a result.
 In a well-known example, Whorf contrasted the Hopi and English languages.
-Because verbs

-OBJECTIVE FIELD SPEAKER (SENDER) HEARER (RECEIVER) HANDLING OF TOPIC, RUNNING OF THIRD PERSON SITUATION IG.
-ENGLISH "HE IS RUNNING" HOPI "WARI".
-(RUNNING.
-STATEMENT OF FACT) SITUATION 16.
-ENGLISH "HE RAN" OBJECTIVE FIELD BLANK Ĩ HOPI "WARI" (RUNNING, STATEMENT OF FACT) SITUATION 2 Ĩ ENGLISH'HE IS RUNNING" HOPI "WARI" (RUNNING, STATEMENT OF FACT) SITUATION 3 OBJECTIVE FIELD BLANK Ŋ ENGLISH"HE RAN" HOPI"ERA WARI" (RUNNING, STATEMENT OF FACT FROM MEMORY) SITUATION 4 ENGLISH "HE WILL RUN" OBJECTIVE FIELD BLANK Ś HOPI "WARIKNI" (RUNNING, STATEMENT OF EXPECTATION) SITUATION 5 ENGLISH "HE RUNS" (E.G. ON THE TRACK TEAM) OBJECTIVE FIELD BLANK and the second s HOPI "WARIKNGWE" (RUNNING, STATEMENT OF LAW)
+Because verbs in Hopi contained no future or past tenses, Whorf argued that Hopi-speakers understand time in a fundamentally different way than English-speakers.
+An observation by an English-speaker would focus on the difference in time while an observation by a Hopi-speaker would focus on validity.3

+OBJECTIVE FIELD SPEAKER (SENDER) HEARER (RECEIVER) HANDLING OF TOPIC, RUNNING OF THIRD PERSON

+SITUATION Ia.
+ENGLISH "HE IS RUNNING"

+J. HOPI "WARI" (RUNNING.
+STATEMENT OF FACT)

+SITUATION 1 b.
+ENGLISH "HE RAN"

+OBJECTIVE FIELD BLA DEVOID OF RUNNING NK T HOPI "WARI" (RUNNING, STATEMENT OF FACT)

+SITUATION 2 # ENGLISH HE IS RUNNING

+-1/2 8 HOPI "WARI" (RUNNING, STATEMENT OF FACT)

+SITUATION 3 1 ENGLISH"HE RAN"

+OBJECTIVE FIELD BLAN ${\star}$ \$ HOPI "ERA WARI" (RUNNING, STATEMENT OF FACT FROM MEMORY)

+SITUATION 4 ENGLISH"HE WILL RUN"

+OBJECTIVE FIELD BLAN ık 🖟 Ŋ HOPI "WARIKNI" (RUNNING, STATEMENT OF EXPECTATION)

+SITUATION 5 ENGLISH"HE RUNS" (E.G. ON

+THE TRACK TEAM)

+OBJECTIVE FIELD BLAN ik W E C HOPI "WARIKNGWE" (RUNNING, STATEMENT OF LAW)

-Figure 5: A chart from a 1940 publication by Whorf illustrates differences between a "temporal language" (English) and a "timeless" language (Hopi).
+A chart from a 1940 publication by Whorf illustrates differences between a "temporal" language (English) and a "timeless" language (Hopi).